IgnjatRadojicic/Plantitask/README.md

 ## CI/CD

-One workflow, `.github/workflows/deploy.yml`, on push to `main`, running on a self-hosted runner next to the production stack.
+Deployment started on Azure App Service and moved to Docker on a self-hosted runner in May, which is what made the current pipeline possible.
+One workflow, `.github/workflows/deploy.yml`, on push to `main`.

 ```
 push to main